Oulu Central Library Saari

 Client: City of Oulu

-Design team: Maren Nielsen, Laura Hämäläinen, Teemu Kurkela, Kirsi Meloni, Peter Vuorenrinne, Kaisa Laiho, Olli Vaskelainen, Lars-Erik Mattila
+Design team: Maren Nielsen, Laura Hämäläinen, Teemu Kurkela, Kaisa Laiho, Lars-Erik Mattila, Kirsi Meloni, Olli Vaskelainen, Peter Vuorenrinne

 JKMM Architects also designed the interiors, respecting the principles of the original architecture and Studio Nurmesniemi’s furnishings.
-The building’s material palette combines fair-faced concrete walls, mosaic concrete tiles, aluminium, glass, and ash wood.
+The building’s material palette combines fair-faced concrete walls, mosaic concrete tiles, aluminium, glass and ash wood.
 The hard surfaces are contrasted by warm wooden elements and vibrant furniture colours.
-Varied sightlines, spatial sequences, and natural light remain central to the spatial experience.
-From the high library hall on the second floor, there are views of Oulu Market Square and a new botanical artwork by Urho Kähkönen to be planted in front of the library – Blue Island brings a living, seasonal artistic element to the outdoor space.
+Varied sightlines, spatial sequences and natural light remain central to the spatial experience.
+From the high library hall on the second floor, there are views of Oulu Market Square and a new botanical artwork by Urho Kähkönen to be planted in front of the library – “Sininen saari” (Blue Island) brings a living, seasonal artistic element to the outdoor space.

 Original design: Architectural Office Marjatta and Martti Jaatinen, completed in 1981, opened to the public in 1982